WeAreSeismica/tex2jats/README.md

     - `proof_tab1.xml`
 You will then work with the XML galley only (`proof_galley.xml`).
 Other files are only here for correction if needed.

 4) How to view the XML galley?
 To my knowledge, there is no open-source and easy-to-use tool, so the best way is to open it with a text editor.
 You will be able to view the galley before publishing on OJS.
-If you open it with a web browser, it will show something ugly (JATS XML differs from web XML).
+If you open it with a web browser, it **should not show any error**.
+You can use the web browser to debug (will show the line of every error).

 5) If there are **TABLES** in your TeX galley, tex2xml.sh will export two files for each table: tabxx.tex and tabxx.xml, xx ranging from 1 to the total number of arrays present in the article.
 For each table: